 Guidelines for using group communication channels

 A typical timeline for running an event

 Guidance on writing emails and using your social media accounts

-Suggestions for other local organisations to collaborate with
+Suggestions for other local organizations to collaborate with

-The protocol for applying for grants from EA organisations or other institutions
+The protocol for applying for grants from EA organizations or other institutions

 Suggestions of ways that they can continue to foster their own EA development